-This book critically examines the public participation processes in urban planning and development by evaluating the operations of planning advisory committees through two meta-criteria of fairness and effectiveness.
+This book critically examines the public participation processes in urban planning and development by evaluating the operations of Planning Advisory Committees (PACs) through two meta-criteria of fairness and effectiveness.

-Offering valuable insights on how operational processes of planning advisory committees can be re-configured, this book will be a useful guide for students and academics of planning and public policy analysis, as well as the planning professionals in both developed and developing countries.
+Offering valuable insights on how operational processes of PACs can be re-configured, this book will be a useful guide for students and academics of planning and public policy analysis, as well as the planning professionals in both developed and developing countries.

 1. Introduction 2.
-Literature Review 3.
-Theoretical Framework for Evaluating Pubic Participation Programs 4.
-Methods of Evaluating Public Participation in Planning 5.
-Evaluating Fairness in the Public Participation Process 6.
-Evaluating Effectiveness in the Public Participation Process 7.
-Interpretation and Discussion of Findings 8.
-A Conceptual Model of Public Participation for the Planning Advisory Committee
+What We Know About Fairness and Effectiveness in Public Participation in Urban Planning 3.
+Theoretical Framework for Evaluating Pubic Participation in Urban Planning 4.
+Methods of Evaluating Public Participation in Urban Planning 5.
+Evaluating Fairness in Public Participation Process in Urban Planning 6.
+Evaluating Effectiveness in Public Participation Process in Urban Planning 7.
+Interpretation and Discussion of the Findings 8.
+Conclusions: A Conceptual Model of Fair and Effective Public Participation Process in Urban Planning